Suraj151/pdi-framework/README.md

 Upload those over SFTP after first boot and reboot; the listener picks them up on the next start.
 The directory is created for you.

-Certificates come either from the on-device `tls` command on ESP32 — optionally minted automatically the first time the device gets an IP — or from `scripts/GenTlsCerts.py` off-device.
+Certificates come either from the on-device `tls` command on ESP32 — or minted automatically by the mDNS service once the station has an address, covering both the IP and `<hostname>.local` — or from `scripts/GenTlsCerts.py` off-device.

 One header is worth a decision rather than a default: `Strict-Transport-Security` is sent only when its max-age is non-zero, and it ships as zero.
 Turn it on once you have a CA-signed certificate.
 With a self-signed one, the browser will pin HTTPS and refuse the click-through until the pin expires.